A categorical proof of the Carath\'eodory extension theorem: Posets of (co)lax transformations

-In this section we will introduce and discuss categories of (co)lax $\Sigma$-transformations and strict transformations.
+In this section we will introduce and discuss posets of $\Sigma$-natural (co)lax transformations and strict transformations.
 In particular we will be interested in the embeddings between these and when these are (co)reflective.
-Furthermore, we will look at the (co)monads these adjunctions induce and their co/algebras.
+Furthermore, we will look at the (co)monads these adjunctions induce and study their (co)algebras.